757-301-1161

 Trainer Bio

-When I started dog agility training, I did not expect to compete; in my mind, it was just a hobby we played in our spare time.
-Well, it didn’t take long for the agility bug to bite!
-Chesnee and I played agility for 6 years and earned a combined 16 NADAC Agility Trial Championships (NATCHs), 10 regular NATCHs and 6 Versatility NATCHs.
+When I started dog agility training, I did not expect to compete; in my mind, it was just a hobby we did in our spare time.
+It didn’t take long for the agility bug to bite!
+Chesnee and I did agility for 6 years and earned a combined 16 NADAC Agility Trial Championships (NATCHs), 10 regular NATCHs and 6 Versatility NATCHs.
 We also earned multiple Hall of Fame awards and the distinction of being the #1 Collie team in NADAC agility for her last 3 years (2015 – 2017).
 I am now training and trialing with my sheltie, Liv.
 We are working our way through the Open (intermediate) classes and solidifying our teamwork.
-In addition to agility, I have trained and competed in herding with my collie and scentwork with one of our other shelties.
+I have also trained and competed in herding with my collie and Scent Work with another sheltie.

-I retired from my day job 4 years ago.
-I was a Management Professor in the business school at ODU, teaching and researching topics related to employee and group development.
-And yes, I do “practice what I preach” and apply all the knowledge gleaned about employee motivation to dog training and team development. 😊
+I retired from my day job 4 years ago as a Management Professor in the business school at ODU, teaching and researching topics related to employee and group development.
+I “practice what I preach” and apply all the knowledge gleaned about employee motivation to dog training and team development. 😊